 - Education: Body mechanics, postural education, pilates, and yoga techniques to re-educate the muscles postural and core muscles

-- External and internal soft tissue and joint mobilization: Myofascial and trigger point release, visceral manipulation, connective tissue manipulation, and deep tissue massage to allow for normal soft tissue and joint mobility
+- Soft tissue and joint mobilization: Myofascial and trigger point release, visceral manipulation, connective tissue manipulation, and deep tissue massage to allow for normal soft tissue and joint mobility

 - Home exercise program: Consisting of postural, therapeutic, and kegels exercises to maintain and build upon improvements made during treatment sessions